klaytn/kips/KIPs/kip-82.md

 ![gc reward allocation](../assets/kip-82/gc_reward_allocation.png)

 After the Magma hard fork, Klaytn has been burning the first half of the gas fee based on [the KIP-71 proposal](https://kips.klaytn.foundation/KIPs/kip-71) while the second half is distributed.
-The second half is distributed into GC reward, Klaytn Improvement Reserve (KIR) and Klaytn Growth Fund (KGF).
+The second half is distributed into GC reward, KGF and KIR.

-The renewal will include a change of gas fee distribution as follows.

-In addition to changing the reward structure, this renewal will include burning the gas fee that is provided as GC’s basic reward.
+In addition to changing the reward structure, this renewal will include burning the gas fee up to a threshold which is the size of block proposer reward.
+If the gas fee exceeds the threshold, remaining amount is rewarded to the block proposer.
 The KGF and KIR portion will be excluded from the gas fee.
-If the amount of gas fee that is provided as a basic reward does not exceed a certain level, all of them will be burnt.
-The threshold amount is 20% of minting provided as a basic reward.
-If the gas fee exceeds this amount, 20% will be incinerated and the additional amount will be distributed to GC.

-To reduce the KLAY supply amount due to inflation, the gas fee will be burnt.

 ### Klaytn node update